Spring Sale Limited Time 65% Discount Offer Ends in 0d 00h 00m 00s - Coupon code = save65now

 Explanation:

-[References:ACFE recommendations on risk management and departmental coordination., , , ]
+[References:ACFE standards on fraud reporting and legal considerations., , , ]

 Question 8 ACFE CFE-Fraud-Prevention-and-Deterrence